 The term “travel rewards” usually means airline miles or hotel points.
 However, the Ultimate Rewards points you can earn with the Chase Sapphire Preferred are another type of travel rewards currency, and they can be much more useful.
 That’s because instead of only being able to redeem them for award tickets on a single airline or free nights with just one hotel chain, you can use Ultimate Rewards points in a variety of interesting ways, both travel-related and otherwise.

 First and foremost is simply to cash them in for travel bookings—including flights, hotels, cruises, and vacation rentals—directly through the Chase travel portal.
 Rather than having to search for and find limited award availability, as you would with individual airline or hotel programs, using Chase points this way is just like paying for a trip.
 Only you’re using points instead of cash.
-You get 1.25 cents per point in value, so the card’s current sign-up bonus of 60,000 points is worth an impressive $750.

-Otherwise, you can always redeem Ultimate Rewards points for statement credits against other purchases at one cent apiece, sort of like cash back.
+You can always redeem Ultimate Rewards points for statement credits against other purchases at one cent apiece, sort of like cash back.
 Airline miles and hotel points, on the other hand, tend to yield much lower values when redeemed for things other than travel.

 What makes Ultimate Rewards points even more special is that you can also convert them into various airline frequent-flier miles or hotel points on a 1:1 basis, and usually instantaneously (though transfers might take up to a few business days).
 The current partners include:

 - British Airways Executive Club